 Troop Pathway Orientation

-Orientation to Girl Scouting at your local level for troop-level volunteers.
+Troop Pathway Orientation is for Girl Scouting at your local level for troop-level volunteers.
 This is scheduled through your local contact (Community Team Member).
 Here is a link to the Troop Pathway Orientation resource.

 Girl Scouting 101 is the online learning resource from GSUSA.
 This replaces Online Volunteer Orientation and Online Leadership Essentials.
 It is required for new leaders and new assistant leaders and other interested adults.
-Returning assistant leaders must complete it by August 31, 2013.
 Girl Scout activities may not happen without a trained adult present, and having at least 2 adults in a troop with Girl Scouting 101 or Leadership Essentials ensures that activities can happen if the leader is not able to attend.
 There is not a face to face version of this course; it is only available online.
 An offline version of this is available as well for people with limited access to the internet.
-Contact your Strategic Partners Team or the Manager of Volunteer Learning and Staff Development to obtain a copy.
+Contact your Strategic Partners Team or the Manager of Learning and Development to obtain a copy.

 The easy-to-use Girl Scouting 101 introduces new volunteers to Girl Scouts’ inspiring national leadership experience, from Journey resources and The Girl’s Guide to Girl Scouting to cookie sales, safety guidelines, and much more.
 Spend about 45–50 minutes learning online—whenever you can fit it into your day.